 - Stocks average price over a period of time – Moving averages.

-Fundamental analysis also look at economic and financial factors that influence a business.
+Fundamental analysis also looks at economic and financial factors that influence a business.

 Here are three important points to understand the difference between fundamental and technical analysis:

-- Fundamental analysis starts with the income statements, balance sheet, statement of cash flows, and financial tools to analyze company’s financial statements, while technical analysis starts with charts of share price and volume.
+- Fundamental analysis starts with the income statements, balance sheet, statement of cash flows, and financial tools to analyse a company’s financial statements, while technical analysis starts with charts of share price and volume.

-- Technical analysts believe that company’s financial statements has no relevance for analysis of a stock since price already includes relevant financial and economical information.
-Fundamental analysts believe on intrinsic value of a stock.
+- Technical analysts believe that a company’s financial statements have no relevance for analysis of a stock since price already includes relevant financial and economical information.
+Fundamental analysts believe in the intrinsic value of a stock.
 If the market price is below the intrinsic value, then they buy the stock.

-- Technical analyst invests for a short duration, where as fundamental analysts invest for a long-term.
+- Technical analysts invest for a short duration, whereas fundamental analysts invest for a long-term.